Butter Tips and Tricks

-I’ve always wondered how many ounces are in a stick of butter.
+I’ve often pondered the number of ounces contained in a stick of butter.

 One day, I found myself in the kitchen, following a recipe that called for a stick of butter, but all I had was a tub of butter with no measurements.